goshiphq/goship-cms/content/blog/what-long-term-trends-will-emerge-in-retail-industry.md

 keywords: Retail trends, consumer behavior, future of retail industry, emerging retail trends
 author: GoShip Admin
-title: What Long Term Trends Will Emerge In The Retail Industry?
+title: 3 Long Term Retail Industry Trends Will Emerge In The Retail
 intro: While most businesses affected by COVID-19 are combating forces to save their company at the moment, developing a long term strategy is vital to successfully operate the retail market over the next several years.
 A variety